Charles Burnett (director): 1990–1999: Established work

-The Glass Shield (1994)

 The Glass Shield follows a story of corruption and racism in the Los Angeles County Sheriff's Department.
 It was Burnett's first film catering to a wider audience, featuring Ice Cube, the rap artist, as a man wrongfully convicted of murder.
 The protagonist of the movie, JJ Johnson, is played by Michael Boatman.
 The movie's themes include a strong emphasis on the powerlessness of its African American characters and female characters.
 Johnson's fellow Sheriff's Deputy, the first woman at the station, is forced to deal with sexism both within the Sheriff's department and on the streets.
 The Deputy is played by Lori Petty, who went on to become a director in the 2008 movie The Poker House.
 The Glass Shield was nominated for a Golden Leopard award at the 1994 Festival del film Locarno.
 It grossed approximately $3,000,000 in the U.S.